 We have recently released a Black Voices in the Water Industry video as a platform for BAME people within the water industry to share their experiences of racism.
 You can watch the video here and start your journey to become a better ally.

 The Institute of Water is committed to a policy of inclusion and equality for all its staff, members and stakeholders.
 We recognise the value that a diverse water industry brings to society, and we are committed to promoting these benefits.
 We aim to be representative of the industry we serve and to ensure that there are no barriers to membership.

-We are signatories of the Royal Academy of Engineering Diversity Concordat and the Science Council Declaration on Diversity, Equality and Inclusion, the Energy & Utilities Sector Inclusion Commitment and the Diverse Sustainability Initiative for the sustainability profession and wider environmental sector.
+We are signatories of the Royal Academy of Engineering Diversity Concordat, the Science Council Declaration on Diversity, Equality and Inclusion, the Energy & Utilities Sector Inclusion Commitment and the Diverse Sustainability Initiative for the sustainability profession and wider environmental sector.

 - Have a Diversity, Equality and Inclusion Champion from within our Board of Directors.

-- Ensure that our staff, our Board, all Committees and our volunteer communities have an understanding of their role in ensuring that our membership offering is fully inclusive to all individuals and also to all organisations irrespective of their size, and we will provide training on unconscious bias as necessary.
+- Ensure that our staff, our Board, Area Committees and our volunteer communities understand their role in ensuring that our membership offering is fully inclusive to individuals and organisations irrespective of their size

-- Benchmark our membership against employers in the sector.
+- Benchmark ourselves against other professional bodies and employers in the sector.

 - Deliver initiatives which enable us to promote under-represented groups.

-- Encourage diversity among our volunteer communities, in particular our Committees.
+- Encourage diversity among our volunteer communities, in particular our Area Committees.